 As you adjust to life at UCA, your sponsoring department will be able to assist you with many practical matters.
 Additionally, this handbook provides important information for living in the United States, and, specifically, the state of Arkansas.
 We hope you will find the information in this handbook to be useful as you get settled in your new surroundings.

 Welcome to the UCA family!
-We are happy you are here.
+We're happy you're here.

 Go Bears!

-Houston D. Davis, Ph.D.
-President
+President Houston D. Davis

 Housing